Ethnographic Museum at the University of Zurich (Völkerkundemuseum der Universität Zürich)

 Emil Sprüngli (1851–1910), the first donor, entered the silk company of his uncle, G. Thomann-Bolleter as a young man.
 After his apprenticeship, he moved to Manila where he worked for the trading house Lutz & Cie.
 He later opened his own company.
 For 37 years, he moved between Zurich and Manila, living intermittently in both places.
 From 1888 to 1910, he acted as honorary consul for Switzerland in the Philippines.

-Mrs Labhart-Lutz, the second donor, was the widow of J. C. Labhart who had died in Manila in 1887.
-As of yet, we know more of him than of her.
-Labhart was born in Steckborn, canton of Thurgau, in 1825.
+Mathilde Labhart-Lutz, the second donor, was the widow of Johann Conrad Labhart .
+Her husband was born in Steckborn, canton of Thurgau, in 1825.
 In 1846, he took employment with the Swiss trading company Gebrüder Tobler & Co. in Manila.
-Two years later, he became partner of the newly named Eugster, Labhart & Co.
+Two years later, he became partner of the newly named Eugster, Labhart & Co, which eventually split into Eugster&Co and Labhart &Co.
+He died in Manila in 1887.

 In his extensive obituary for J. C. Labhart, the Austrian scholar Ferdinand Blumentritt, close friend of José Rizal and other Filipino intellectuals of the burgeoning independence movement, stresses the eminent services to "our fatherland", that Labhart rendered to the Austro-Hungarian Empire as its longstanding Consul in the Philippines.
 Blumentritt calls Labhart an ingenious autodidact who published two articles in learned journals on Manila-hemp.
 From Labhart’s regular parcels with newspaper clippings and letters to Blumentritt, the latter writes on July 13, 1889: